Altran-PT-GDC/Robot-Framework-Test-FX-Library/README.md

 The TestFXLibrary.jar needs to be in the classpath during execution.
 The classpath configuration is key for the library to work properly, please ensure that it correctly configured.

+The library JAR can be downloaded in [releases](https://github.com/Altran-PT-GDC/Robot-Framework-Test-FX-Library/releases).

 ### Tools to help component discovery

 ScenicView - It will show all the component id's and properties for a JavaFX application.
 You can find more info about